What is Recurrent Neural Networks (RNN)?

 • Internal Memory: This is the key feature of RNNs.
 It allows them to remember past inputs and use that context when processing new information.

-• Contextual Understanding: RNNs can analyze the current input in relation to what they’ve “seen” before.
+• Contextual Understanding: RNNs can analyze the current input about what they’ve “seen” before.
 This contextual understanding is crucial for tasks where meaning depends on prior information.

-• Dynamic Processing: RNNs can continuously update their internal memory as they process new data.
-This allows them to adapt to changing patterns within a sequence.
+• Dynamic Processing: RNNs can continuously update their internal memory as they process new data, allowing them to adapt to changing patterns within a sequence.

 RNN Architecture